solardiz/ProgPOW/README.md

 * Increases mix state.
 * Adds a random sequence of math in the main loop.
 * Adds reads from a small, low-latency cache that supports random addresses.
-* Increases the DRAM read from 128 bytes to 256 bytes.
+* Increases the DRAM read from 128 bytes to 2048 bytes (random reads of groups of 4 sequential blocks of 512 bytes).

-The random sequence changes every `PROGPOW_PERIOD` (50 blocks or about 12.5 minutes).
+The random sequence changes every `PROGPOW_PERIOD` (10 blocks, or about 2.5 minutes for Ethereum).
 When mining source code is generated for the random sequence and compiled on the host CPU.
 The GPU will execute the compiled code where what math to perform and what mix state to use are already resolved.

-While a custom ASIC to implement this algorithm is still possible, the efficiency gains available are minimal.
-The majority of a commodity GPU is required to support the above elements.
-The only optimizations available are:
+While a custom ASIC to implement this algorithm is still possible, the efficiency gains available are smaller than for Ethash.
+Much of a commodity GPU is required to support the above elements.
+Some available ASIC optimizations are:
 * Remove the graphics pipeline (displays, geometry engines, texturing, etc)
 * Remove floating point math
 * A few ISA tweaks, like instructions that exactly match the merge() function

-These would result in minimal, roughly 1.1-1.2x, efficiency gains.
-This is much less than the 2x for Ethash or 50x for Cryptonight.

 ## Rationale for PoW on Commodity Hardware
 With the growth of large mining pools, the control of hashing power has been delegated to the top few pools to provide a steadier economic return for small miners.
 While some have made the argument that large centralized pools defeats the purpose of “ASIC resistance,” it’s important to note that ASIC based coins are even more centralized for several reasons.